 "all-american girls" was created for data representation during the fall 2012 semester at NYU's interactive telecommunications program. it was presented at the 2012 ITP winter show, as well as o'reilly's strata conference in santa clara, CA, in february of 2013, and tedxnyu in may of 2013.

-“sluts across america: a birth control advocacy project” is a participatory internet project designed to highlight the absurdity of the current “war on women” being waged by the GOP and other conservative members of american society, and designed to highlight the universality of support for accessible contraception.
+“sluts across america: a birth control advocacy project” is a participatory internet project designed to highlight the absurdity of the “war on women” waged by conservative members of american society, and designed to highlight the universality of support for accessible contraception.
 The homepage is a large map of the united states, littered with markers indicating the locations of women and men who self-identify as supporters of birth control.

 submitters call themselves “sluts” in an effort to reclaim this derogatory name and classification from those who use it to assassinate the character of the people who choose to protect themselves and be responsible about sexual health. site users across the country can upload their stories (including recording a video into the browser if they choose) and automatically have their markers included on the map.

 the site was built with ruby (using the sinatra framework), and uses HTML5 and the google maps API on the front end.